himanigoel0/5stage_pipelined_processor_using-RISCV/78) ecall instruction support/README.md

 # Correct Solution

-The halt signal was converted into a register.
+The halt signal was converted into a register (convert into reg data type and then use in always @(posedge clk) block to make it a register, basically 1 Dff).

 ```verilog
 reg halt;